vittorio-nardone/cloud-phoenix-kata/README.md

     aws cloudformation create-stack --stack-name Phoenix --template-url https://cfvn.s3-eu-west-1.amazonaws.com/phoenix/phoenix.yaml --capabilities CAPABILITY_IAM --parameters ParameterKey=GitHubOAuthToken,ParameterValue=<yourOAuthToken>

 Please replace `<yourOAuthToken>` with your token.

+At the end of application stack deployment, the output parameter `PhoenixUrl` reports the public application URL.

 Templates are hosted in a public access S3 bucket to simplify deployment.
 Feel free to clone this repository and use your own.
 In main CloudFormation template `phoenix.yaml` the parameter `ChildTemplatesLocation` could be changed to a different location.